Bnpalma/MBD_Capstone_Airbus_2024/README.md

 ## Repository Contents

-- `script_EDA.py`: This script contains the code for the Exploratory Data Analysis (EDA) of the dataset, including data cleaning, preprocessing, and initial insights.
+- `script_EDA.py`: This script contains the code for the Exploratory Data Analysis (EDA) of the dataset as functions.
 - `LSTM Autoencoders.ipynb`: This Jupyter Notebook details the implementation of LSTM autoencoders for anomaly detection in the flight data.
 - `EDA and Processing.ipynb`: This notebook includes the comprehensive EDA and data processing steps, including feature engineering and outlier handling.
 - `XGBoost.ipynb`: This notebook contains the implementation of the XGBoost model used for supervised learning and leak detection.